Kuratoro/zk.zettel.page/software-list.md

 ### [Vim-Zettel](https://github.com/michal-h21/vim-zettel) -- Zettelkasten in VIM
 * Platform: Linux, Windows, OS X, maybe others
-* Note storage: plain text/markdown/wikiformat
+* Note storage is plain text/markdown/wikiformat
 * Why would you use Vim-Zettel?
-    * If you already use Vim, this is natural option
+    * If you already use Vim, this is a natural option
     * Backlink generation
     * Fuzzy searching
     * Custom note templates and custom file naming